crudadmin/autoajax/README.md

 PHP library what manages HTTP responses for javascript library AutoAjax.
 Package is for Laravel, VueJs and plain JS form submissions and automatic validation.

-This is part of package for plain PHP or Laravel projects.
-More for javascript part of this package on [autoAjax.js](https://github.com/MarekGogol/autoajax)
+**This is part** of package for implementation in PHP or Laravel side projects.
+More for javascript part of this package on [autoAjax.js](https://github.com/crudadmin/autoajax)

 ## Features
 - automatically builds request data from form inputs.